Enhancing social-emotional skills

 Balancing teaching your curriculum with finding time to discuss with students what they are experiencing and how they are feeling can be challenging.
 Yet staying connected with them and what they are going through is essential in order to continue supporting them.
 Students are dealing with many significant life changes and a range of emotions, many of which can be traced back to the shifts they've experienced during the pandemic — worrying about their own health and that of their family members and friends, feelings of loss about missed experiences, navigating a new form of learning, and being confined to their homes with their family members.

-Bringing low-tech self-reflection practices into online classrooms can be a helpful way to address the social-emotional needs of our students at this time.
-Developing social-emotional skills can help students better care for and advocate for themselves and others.
+Bringing low-tech self-reflection practices into your classroom can be a helpful way to address the social-emotional needs of your students.
+Developing social-emotional skills can help students of all ages better care for and advocate for themselves and others.

 One way of incorporating at least a few minutes of self-reflection into lessons is by using social-emotional prompts (download a full set of our SEL prompts here).
 Our prompts are organized into several categories, drawn from the core social-emotional competencies identified by the educational research organization the Collaborative for Academic, Social, and Emotional Learning.
 Prompts fall into the following categories:

 Using these prompts with your students

 These prompts can be sent out over email, posted on a class’s online feed, or shared aloud during a real-time class.
-Students can respond to them in a variety of ways — using no-tech (drawing or writing in a journal), low-tech (typing in a document, making a video recording, making an audio recording, taking photos), or high-tech options (posting responses to a shared classroom file, such as on Google Drive).
+Students can respond to them in a variety of ways — using tech-free (drawing or writing in a journal), low-tech (typing in a document, making a video recording, making an audio recording, taking photos), or high-tech options (posting responses to a shared classroom file, such as on Google Drive).